GA-Dallas/The_FERN_Stack/README.md

 ### Not Just A Database
 When developers first learn about "Google Firebase", they often get stuck on the **_'base_** in **"Firebase"**.
-This often leads them into thinking that it's just a Database.
+<br>This often leads them into thinking that it's just a Database.

 Although the Real Time Database (RTDB) is a core feature, it's just one of several services you can use with Google Firebase!